gpiskas/Email_Extractor/README.md

-Email_Extractor
+Email Extractor
 ===============

-A simple application that extracts all emails found from any given text
+A simple application that extracts all emails found in any given text.

+The repository structure is based on the Eclipse IDE android project layout.
+You can import the code there and start coding!

+Email Extractor Copyright (C) 2013 George Piskas